 It has been proven that beyond a certain level of comfort, a higher average income does not necessarily improve well-being.
 Therefore, why not focus on happiness growth to complement economic growth as a driver for the development of individuals and societies ?

-Similarly, if we manage to get the current environmental and sanitary crisis as well as the war in Ukraine under control, will it be sufficient to ensure happiness growth in our societies on the long term when other factors seem to have increasingly adverse effects on our happiness ?
+Similarly, if we manage to get the current environmental and sanitary crisis as well as wars under control, will it be sufficient to ensure happiness growth in our societies on the long term when other factors seem to have increasingly adverse effects on our happiness ?

-In the current context in Europe, we can recall the text of Albert Camus, winner of the Nobel Prize for Literature, who wrote in 1954, at the height of the Cold War: "We must mend what has been torn apart, make justice imaginable again in a world so obviously unjust, give happiness a meaning once more."
+In the current context, we can recall the text of Albert Camus, winner of the Nobel Prize for Literature, who wrote in 1954, at the height of the Cold War: "We must mend what has been torn apart, make justice imaginable again in a world so obviously unjust, give happiness a meaning once more."

 Considering the crucial importance of happiness and wellbeing in our development as humans, what if we placed growing happiness at the heart of our priorities and decisions, not only as individuals but at the level of businesses, society and governance ?

 What if we made growing happiness the #1 priority for our organizations ?

 Happier World Forum is focused on answering the question above, showing through case studies and experience sharing that this vision is not only feasible, but that it brings positive and tangible results.